altocodenl/tagaway/readme.md

 - `Data`:
    - `account`: `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, used: INTEGER}, suggestGeotagging: true|UNDEFINED, suggestSelection: true|UNDEFINED}`.
    - `csrf`: if there's a valid session, contains a string which is a CSRF token.
 If there's no session (or the session expired), set to `false`.
 Useful as both a CSRF token and to tell the client whether there's a valid session or not.
+   - `hometags`: an array of tags that are displayed in the home screen of the user.
    - `imports`: an object where each key is a provider.
 If defined, each key has as value an array with one or more imports.
 Imports that are in the process of being uploaded or have already been uploaded have the same shape as those in `Data.uploads`.
 However, there may be up to one import per provider representing an import in a listing or ready state.
 Also there might be just an object with the keys `redirect` and `provider`, if the OAuth flow has not been done yet.
 ```
    {